Primorsk, Leningrad Oblast: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with twenty rural localities, incorporated within Vyborgsky District as Primorskoye Settlement Municipal Formation.
 As a municipal division, Primorskoye Settlement Municipal Formation is incorporated within Vyborgsky Municipal District as Primorskoye Urban Settlement.

 Economy

 Port of Primorsk

 The town is the site of reportedly the largest Baltic Sea oil terminal, Port of Primorsk.
 It was developed as a terminus of the Baltic Pipeline System at a cost of two billion US dollars.
 The terminal started to operate in December 2001, supplanting Ventspils and other foreign rivals within one year.
 In 2006, Primorsk was ranked first in Russia in crude oil export, with the export volume of 5,863,000 metric tons.

 In the wake of the 2022 Russian invasion of Ukraine, on April 29, 2022, Rosneft was not scheduled to export any diesel from Primorsk in May, as demand from Europe dropped off due to sanctions.
+On 12 September, 2025, Ukraine bombed the Port of Primorsk to try to limit oil exports from Russia, which are Russia's main source of revenue.